seclab-ucr/UBITect/README.md

 ......
 }

-- path shows the feasible path found by klee: in the first branch, the path goes to the false branch
+- path: feasible path found by klee: in the first branch, the path goes to the false branch
 - input_0: when input is 0 (#x0000000000000000), this path is feasible
 ```
 ## Prepare LLVM bitcode files of OS kernels